Seek4samurai/project-giga-cat/README.md

 If you've find any difficulty in this, Check my video! 🔥

 **If you notice anything unusual try refreshing the page.
 If it doesn't fixes the behavior, please create a issue in Github :)**

+## 💥New Update : Users can now have their temporary usernames💥
+Thanks to a Redis feature -> `TimeToLive` or `ttl`, users can assign themselves a temporary username for purpose of few hours till their scores exist.
+Check & read docs for more information.

 ## Deployment 🚀